privacy-scaling-explorations/zkevm-circuits/docs/EVM_Circuit.md

 At each step, `CellManager` allocates a region with columns consisting of `CellType::Lookup(table)` that are for various types of lookups.
 Cells in these columns are filled with the RLC result of input expressions induced by the execution trace.
 This is done by the `add_lookup` method in `ConstraintBuilder`.

-The number of columns allocated for one type of lookup (corresponding lookup will be into a particular lookup table) follows the configuration setting in `LOOKUP_CONFIG`.
+The number of columns allocated for one type of lookup (the corresponding lookup will be into a particular lookup table) follows the configuration setting in `LOOKUP_CONFIG`.
 These numbers are tunable in order to make the circuit more "compact", i.e., with less unused cells, so that performance can be improved.

 #### Challenge used for EVM Circuit's lookup cells